Pesticide Information: Regulation, Safety, and Storage

 Salt Lake City, UT 84114

-Applicants for private applicator license must request training materials plus the exam from the Colorado Department of Agriculture website for a fee of $20.
-Once the applicant passes, he/she must then request the license through the website or by phone, which costs $75 and is active for 3 years.
+Applicants for private applicator license must pass the exam, and then request the license through the website or by phone, which costs $75 and is active for 3 years.
 To recertify, either retake the exam or earn 7 CEU credits.

 Commercial applicator certification is required for all businesses plus employees that are applying restricted-use pesticides.
-Exams cost $100 and the license for individuals costs $100 and lasts 3 years.
+Exams cost $31.50 each and the license costs $100 and lasts 3 years.
 To recertify, either retake the exams or earn the appropriate number of credits.

 Division of Plant Industry

 Applicants can pick up study materials at the Idaho State Department of Agriculture (ISDA) in Boise or at any ISDA regional office.
 Contact your local office to find out when the next available exam is offered in your area.
 Exams are $10 per attempt.
 Pre-trainings are offered by University of Idaho Extension and ISDA throughout Idaho.
 For registration information contact University of Idaho, (208)459-6365.

 Private applicators’ exams (general and agriculture) are closed-book and the fee is $10.
 The applicant must pass with 70% or higher, and the license lasts 2 years.
 To recertify, you can re-take the exams or obtain 6 total CEU units.